 Recognition awards like plaques and trophies are quickly losing popularity as a means of showing employee appreciation, making room for more effective and modern recognition techniques.

-But what is it that makes these methods less effective, and what's the next step toward improvement?
+What is it that makes these methods less effective and what are the necessary steps for improvement?

-Here are six basic reasons many recognition awards fail to achieve the results they're intended to, and some easy fixes to implement:
+Here are six basic reasons recognition awards can fail to achieve their intended results and some easy fixes to implement:

 1. People get left out

 On the other hand, awarding a team for their work fails to recognize each member's individual contributions.

 So how do you avoid both of these pitfalls?

 Increase the volume of the recognition given within your organization.

 The math is really that simple.
 The challenging part is developing and implementing a system that can increase the volume of genuine recognition within your organization.